From suits to flip flops: Zhuo’s employee story

 I was also the first Chinese person to join the team.
 At the time, Adjust was starting to explore the Chinese market.
 Fast forward to today, and we now have a team of almost 20 people based in Beijing and Shanghai.
-We’re actually hiring for several new roles in Beijing, including an Integration Engineer.
+We’re actually hiring for several new roles in Beijing.

 In the Berlin office itself, there’s a group of about 10 or so of us from China spread across departments.
 We get together regularly to celebrate events like Chinese New Year or Mid-Autumn Festival.
 We also organized a dumpling night for the entire office, and had a small production line going to assemble all the dough, meat and vegetables.

 What do you love about your job?
 What's challenging?

 Another big difference is that everyone’s opinion here matters.
 Company structure isn’t just defined by the management board, and you’re free to share opinions or define goals.
 There’s also a real family spirit, with lots of socials and company events to join - that gives you plenty of opportunities to get to know people.